Earn Qantas Points on your power bill with Red Energy

 The airline today announced a partnership with Red Energy that offers both a sign-up bonus and points for every dollar spent on power.
 It's Qantas' first frequent flyer partnership with an energy provider.

 There are two plans available: Qantas Red Saver and Qantas Red Plus.
 Both offer a 10,000 point sign-up bonus if you switch to Red Energy for electricity or move house, or a 5,000-point bonus if you switch for a gas service.

 Qantas Red Saver earns you 2 points per $1 spent, while Qantas Red Plus offers 7 points per $1.
 Note that if you're late paying the bill, you won't earn any points.

 Figures quoted by Qantas suggest the typical current Red Energy customer spends $1,500 a year on power.
 On the Red Plus plan, that would equate to 20,500 points in the first 12 months, which is more than enough for a return economy Sydney to Melbourne flight.

 "Some Frequent Flyers are already earning points on their household bills using their Qantas Points-earning credit cards and through the partnership with Red Energy, they can now 'double dip' and earn even more points," Qantas Loyalty CEO Olivia Wirth said.

 While that's a handy strategy for earning even more points, you should double-check that your card issuer counts utility bills as purchases.
-Check out our detailed guide to Qantas Frequent Flyer points to see if your card is eligible.
+Check out our detailed guide to see if your card is eligible.

 Red Energy offers electricity and gas plans in NSW, Victoria and South Australia, and electricity only in Queensland.